gridap/GridapWorkshop2023Material/README.md

 ### Required software

-Before being able to work on the workshop material, you will need to instal the following software:
+Before being able to work on the workshop material, you will need to install the following software:

 - Install [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), the version control system we will use. **For Windows users, we strongly recommend installing [git for Windows](https://gitforwindows.org/).
 This will also install a bash shell, which will allow you to follow the rest of the installation instructions verbatim.**
 - Install [Julia](https://julialang.org/downloads/platform/).